madslundt/cloud-media-scripts/README.md

 Plexdrive version 4.0.0 requires a running MongoDB server.
 This is not included in the scripts but can either be installed from .deb packages or in a Docker container.

 Plexdrive create two files: `config.json` and `token.json`.
 This is used to get access to Google Drive.
-These can either be set up via Plexdrive or by using the templates located in the [plexdrive directory](plexdrive/) (just copy the files and name them `config.json` and `token.json`).
+These can either be set up via Plexdrive or by using the templates located in the [plexdrive directory](plexdrive/) (copy the files, name them `config.json` and `token.json` and insert your Google API details).

 ## Rclone
 Rclone is used to encrypt, decrypt and upload files to the cloud.